1. Sailing Rules

 To change the next leg of the course, the Race Committee will lay a new mark (or move the finishing line) and remove the original mark as soon as practicable.
 When in a subsequent change a new mark is replaced, it will be replaced by an original mark.

-Courses may be shortened at the discretion of the Race Committee; provided, no race shorter than two legs may be scored.
+Courses may be shortened at the discretion of the Race Committee; provided, no race shorter than two legs for single class boats may be scored.
+No legs shorter than 1 mile may be scored for PHRF keelboat races.

-The finishing line will be between a staff displaying a solid orange ( or optionally blue) flag on the Race Committee signal boat and the course side of the finishing mark (set to starboard of the signal boat for downwind finishes and to port of the signal boat for upwind finishes).
+The finishing line will be between a staff displaying a solid orange ( or optionally blue) flag on the Race Committee signal boat and the course side of the finishing mark.
 If the Race Committee boat is absent when a boat finishes, the boat shall report her finishing time and her position in relation to nearby boats to the Race Committee at the first reasonable opportunity.
 Note: Using the orange flag (instead of blue) for finishing changes RRS 2021-2024 Rule 11.1 .

 14.1 Time Limit for First Mark.
 Except for the Labor Day race, if no boat in the first fleet has rounded her first windward mark within 30 minutes after her fleet’s starting signal, racing for all fleets that have started will be abandoned.

 14.2 Time Limit for Race.
 Except for the Labor Day race, if no boat in a fleet has finished within 90 minutes after her fleet’s starting signal, racing for that fleet will be deemed abandoned.

 14.3 Time Limit to Finish after First Boat in Fleet/Division Finishes.
 Except for the Labor Day race, boats failing to finish within 30 minutes after the first boat in her fleet (or in the case of Keelboats, Division) finishes will be scored Did Not Finish ("DNF") without a hearing.
-This changes RRS 35, A4 and A5.
+This changes RRS 35.

 14.4 Target Times.
 The target time from her starting signal for the first boat in each fleet to finish is as follows – these are guidelines only.
 Failure to complete a race within the target time will not be grounds for redress.